 Under normal circumstances, you cannot withdraw money from your traditional individual retirement account (IRA) without facing a penalty tax until you reach age 59.5.
 You can, however, avoid this sanction if you make an IRA hardship withdrawal.
 The IRS typically allows this when you need the money to cover certain expenses, like substantial medical bills or education debt.
-SmartAsset can also help you find a local financial advisor to guide you through all of your options.
+SmartAsset can also help you find a financial advisor who can guide you through all of your options.

 IRA Hardship Withdrawal Rules

 The IRS allows you to make penalty-free withdrawals from your traditional IRA once you reach age 59.5.
 Otherwise, you’d owe a 10% early withdrawal penalty in addition to ordinary income taxes.
 However, the IRS waives the 10% penalty in certain situations.